xhochy/xhochy.github.com/_posts/2021-04-26-implications-of-pickling-ml-models.md

 In conclusion, using `camel` as a way to serialise the pipeline looked promising at first sight as it allowed you to easily define simple and versioned Python functions for serialisation.
 Sadly, in a lot of cases it was not possible to write serialisation code that is independent of the used library versions.
 The public API provided by `scikit-learn` as well as `LightGBM` didn't cover enough of the internals that you could write version-independent code.

 One approach that you could use would be to write library-version specific serialisation code for these pipeline components but implement the predict part of them fully without them.
-Dependending on the exposure of the internal state of your pipeline steps, this is either simpler or harder than the approach taken here.
+Depending on the exposure of the internal state of your pipeline steps, this is either simpler or harder than the approach taken here.
 In _Alternative 3_, we are actually doing this approach by taking a `scikit-learn` based pipeline and do the prediction via ONNX with no dependency on `scikit-learn` or our custom code.

 ## Alternative 2: Tensorflow / Keras